COSMO-ORG/fieldextra-wiki/Planning.md

        forecasts
        > new bi-linear interpolation algorithm for location_to_gridpoint, taking into account land-sea mask (Christoph Spirig will provide the algorithm)
+     + [1w] New import / export format for temporary files
+       > instead of GRIB
+       > support for arbitrary list of points (list of locations)
+       > implementation: Fortran unformatted files, each field & validation date coded using an extended ty_gb_field type
      + [1w; request from led; for R&D, for seamless forecast, for radar verification] Graceful handling of missing input files in a temporal serie; option to fill gaps with constant values, with previous value (persistence), with